Who Polices The Police? We Do.

 When police interact with civilians, the difference in power is staggering.
 Those who take advantage of this lopsided dynamic fail in their legal and moral duties and betray the trust their community has placed in them.

-Based in Albuquerque, Kennedy Law, PC is a firm committed to justice for survivors of sexual abuse, including misconduct committed by police officers.
+Based in Albuquerque, Kennedy Law Firm is a firm committed to justice for survivors of sexual abuse, including misconduct committed by police officers.

 A Badge Does Not Grant Ultimate Power